Scherwenzel: Deal and vying

 Scherwenzel is a German card game for two to eight players played anticlockwise.
 Each receives 2 cards and may keep or discard them.
 The first player to keep cards places a basic stake; this is called betting (ausbieten).
 Forehand is usually required to bet.
 Subsequent players may either fold or may hold i.e. keep their cards (mithalten) and ante the same stake.
 Beginning with the dealer or, if the latter has folded, the next active player, players must now fold or raise the bet.
 If no one raises, the cards are shuffled together with the discards and each remaining player gets 2 more cards.
-Beginning with forehand or, if the latter has folded, the next player, bets again and subsuquent players again bet or fold in turn.
+Beginning with forehand or, if the latter has folded, the next player, bets again and subsequent players again bet or fold in turn.
 Starting with the last player to stay, players now raise or fold.
 If none raises, each player shows their cards and the highest combination wins the pool.